-Figure 4.12: MCT spectrum from MANTRA 2004 flight 1
+Figure 4.13: MCT spectrum from the first MANTRA 2004 flight.

-Figure 4.13: Housekeeping voltages from the MANTRA 2004 flight.
-The $+15\mathrm{V}$ and $-15\mathrm{V}$ supplies power the detector preamplifiers.
-The $+28\mathrm{V}$ and $-28\mathrm{V}$ lines supply power to the scan motor, dynamic alignment motor, laser and laser heater.
-The $+5\mathrm{V}$ line powers the computer.
+Figure 4.14: Housekeeping voltages from the MANTRA 2004 flight.
+The +15V and -15V supplies power the detector preamplifiers.
+The +28V and -28V lines supply power to the scan motor, dynamic alignment motor, laser and laser heater.
+The +5V line powers the dynamic alignment board.